abstellgleis/wp-permalauts/readme.txt

 -OR-

-Upload "wp-permalauts.php" in wp-content/plugins/ .
+Upload "wp-permalauts" folder in wp-content/plugins/ .
 Then just activate it on your plugin management page.

 That's it, you're done!